kaylajanos/STT4870/Git/GitOne.md

 If the output does not specify the path to `bash`, the path to `bash` is not properly configured.

 To interact with Git, find the program named Git Bash.
 Git Bash is the command line environment windows uses to interact with Git.
-Git Bash should be located in the Git directory within your Start Menu if you followed the default installation instructions.
+Git Bash should be located in the Git directory within your Start Menu provided you performed a default installation.

 ## Initial Setup